Lab-Grown vs Natural Diamonds in Toronto: A Jeweler's Honest 2026 Guide

 - You want the biggest visible stone for your budget

-- Zero-mining-impact matters to you more than long-term resale
+- Zero-mining-impact matters more to you than long-term resale

 When to choose natural